-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union.
+The consolidated financial statements of the Group have been prepared in accordance with International Accounting Standards and in conformity with the requirements of the Companies Act 2006 ("Adopted IFRSs").
 They have been prepared on a historical cost basis, except for the revaluation of financial instruments and Emissions Trading Allowances, as explained in the accounting policies below.